 White sand beach stretching across the bay

-Kotogahama, just one station down the line, a wonderful beach with over a kilometer of fine white sand lapped by waves from a turquoise sea, may remind you of a tropical island.
+Kotogahama is near to Maji Station, just one station down the Sanin Main Line, and is a wonderful beach with over a kilometer of fine white sand lapped by waves from a turquoise sea, may remind you of a tropical island.

 At the end of the beach, a five-minute walk takes you into a beautiful narrow cove that was the harbor, where silver was once shipped out from the nearby Iwami Ginzan silver mine.